Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

 Read on to find out how to incorporate diet, hydration, and nutrition into your self-care plan.

 Good Nutrition Is Good Self Care

-Too often, dieting is presented as the best solution to any health issues, and the best way to care for ourselves.
+Too often, dieting is presented as the best solution to any health issue and the best way to care for ourselves.

 But dieting isn’t always what good nutrition is about.

 Nutritional self-care is about providing your body with everything it needs to function and thrive.